apache/spark/docs/kubernetes.rst

 KubernetesPodOperator
 ^^^^^^^^^^^^^^^^^^^^^

-The :doc:`KubernetesPodOperator <howto/operator/kubernetes>` allows you to create Pods on Kubernetes.
+The :ref:`KubernetesPodOperator <howto/operator:KubernetesPodOperator>` allows you to create Pods on Kubernetes.

 Pod Mutation Hook